nasa-jpl/autoRIFT/README.md

 # autoRIFT (autonomous Repeat Image Feature Tracking)

-**Python module of a fast and intelligent algorithm for finding the pixel displacement between two images**
+**A Python module of a fast and intelligent algorithm for finding the pixel displacement between two images**

-**The current version can be installed with the ISCE (The InSAR Scientific Computing Environment; https://github.com/isce-framework/isce2) software (that supports both radar and optical images) or as a standalone Python module (only supports optical images)**
+**autoRIFT can be installed as a standalone Python module (does not support radar coordinates) or with the The InSAR Scientific Computing Environment (ISCE: https://github.com/isce-framework/isce2) software that supports handling Cartesian and radar coordinates**

-**In combination with the Python module, Geogrid (https://github.com/leiyangleon/Geogrid), this module can be used to create feature tracking imagery (e.g. land ice motion velocity) over arbitrary geographic-coordinate grid (e.g. Digital Elevation Model)**
+**Use cases include all dense feature tracking applications, including the measurement of surface displacements occurring between two repeat satellite images as a result of glacier flow, large earthquake displacements, and land slides**

+**autoRIFT can be used for dense feature tracking between two images over a grid defined in an arbitrary geographic-coordinate projection when used in combination with the sister Geogrid Python module (https://github.com/leiyangleon/Geogrid).
+Example applications include searching radar-coordinate imagery on a polar stereographic grid and searching Universal Transverse Mercator (UTM) imagery at specified geographic coordinates**

 Copyright (C) 2019 California Institute of Technology.
 Government Sponsorship Acknowledged.